nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Pin feature

-#### Proposed Implementation
+#### Implementation

-The proposed pin mechanism is facilitated by `UniquePersonList`.
+The pin mechanism is facilitated by `UniquePersonList`.
 It stores all the list of contacts in CONNECTIONS and maintains the order of these contacts according to if they are pinned or not.
 Pinned contacts have a higher priority and hence are displayed first.
 It currently implements the following operations:
 * `UniquePersonList#add` - adds a contact into the list of stored contacts and stores the contacts according to their priority.
 * `UniquePersonList#setPerson` - updates an edited contact in the list of stored contacts and stores the contacts according to their priority.